top of page

 Hovering above were ominous clouds

-Whilst a thick layer of fog obscured the way
+A thick layer of fog obscured the way

 As I stood staring into the abyss